OUTREACH

 -

-Understanding and complying with marine mammal regulations and guidelines can be an obstacle for boaters - it’s often challenging to correctly estimate distances on the water, and wildlife can be hard to spot while underway.
-During field operations, our Soundwatch team provides in situ education to vessel operators around whales and other wildlife, informing them of the species nearby, the rules that apply, and how they can best share the water.
-This type of outreach is incredibly valuable for fostering a sense of marine stewardship within our community, serving as a resource for boaters who might otherwise be unable to fully comply with the laws.
+Understanding how vessels can impact the marine environment is the first step towards mitigation.
+For many boaters, learning and complying with marine mammal regulations and guidelines can be an obstacle - it’s often challenging to correctly estimate distances on the water, and wildlife can be hard to spot while underway.
+As a marine educator, I engage with the public to provide in situ education on whales and other wildlife, how vessels can impact, the maritime rules that apply, and how boaters can best share the water.
+This type of outreach is incredibly valuable for fostering a sense of marine stewardship within communities across the world’s oceans.

 -

 Inspiring stewardship of the marine environment starts with effective and accessible education.
-Through the Be Whale Wise partnership, I deliver virtual and in-person lectures on the research behind marine mammal regulations, and how to comply with the laws that apply to vessel operations.
-Thanks to our partners at Northwest Marine Trade Association, we also have the opportunity to interact with new and seasoned boaters at regional boat shows, providing them with outreach materials including brochures and Whale Warning Flags.
+Through the Be Whale Wise partnership and WAVE Project, I deliver virtual and in-person lectures on the research behind marine mammal regulations, and how to comply with the laws that apply to vessel operations.
+My goal as a science communicator is aid the conservation and recovery of marine species by providing accessible and engaging content.

 -